 Must Peep Monday #25

 Whether we realize it or not, there’s a musical grammar we all share.
-I hate to describe music as having “rules,” so let’s instead say that there’s an implicitly understood set of memes it uses to convey meaning.
+I hate to describe music as having “rules,” so I’ll instead say there’s an implicitly-understood set of memes it uses to convey meaning.
 And truly, they are memes: Ideas shared between people that carry meaning and get absorbed into the cultural dialect.
-In this case, the dialect just happens to be musical.
+In this case, the dialect is musical.

 Song structures that go verse-chorus-verse-chorus-bridge-chorus?
 That’s a meme.
 Drum patterns that go boom-tss-clap-tss?
-Meme.
-(An enormously successful one, too.)
+A meme.
+(An wildly successful one, too.)
 Slowly-strummed acoustic guitars?
 You get the idea.
-This musical meme language makes songs easier to share with others and strengthens their evocative capacity.
+This vocabulary of memes makes music easier to share amongst ourselves and strengthens its evocative capacity.

 Musical grammar offers wonderful tools, but you don’t always need it.
-If you want to speak with me, knowing proper English is a good place to start — but sometimes a technically-incorrect “I’m literally dead!” gets the point across best, grammar rules be damned.
-And particularly in creative pursuits, I’m all for blazing a trail off the beaten grammatical path.
+If you and I want to communicate with each other, knowing proper English is a good place to start — but sometimes a technically-incorrect “I’m literally dead!” is better at getting the point across, rules be damned.
+And, particularly in creative pursuits, I’m all for blazing a trail off the beaten path.

-This may contribute to my near-cultish and never-disappointed love for the music of Bon Iver, which always seems to do whatever you don’t expect.
-The smash hit “Holocene” from 2011’s Bon Iver, Bon Iver is particularly rebellious, and I’m here on Must Peep Monday one last time (ugh, heartbreaking) to dissect the rules it breaks — and why.
+This might contribute to my near-cultish and never-disappointed love for Bon Iver’s music, which always seems to do whatever you least expect.
+The smash hit “Holocene” from 2011’s Bon Iver, Bon Iver is particularly rebellious, and I’m here on Must Peep Monday one last time (ugh, heartbreaking) to explore how my favorite song breaks the rules — and why.

-A defining characteristic of “Holocene” is its use of familiar instruments in unfamiliar contexts and applications.
-The finger-picked acoustic guitar is the most consistent, central instrument in the song and functions as the song’s melodic center — not an unusual role for an acoustic to have.
-What’s less usual is the other role it has: spearheading the rhythm.
+A defining characteristic of “Holocene” is its use of familiar instruments in unfamiliar contexts.
+The finger-picked acoustic guitar is the most consistent, central instrument in the song and functions as the its melodic center — not an unusual role for an acoustic to have.
+What’s less usual is its other role: spearheading the rhythm.

 The first verse has only the voice of Justin Vernon (the creative mind behind Bon Iver) and his guitar.
-With no other indicators, the ear learns to lean on the guitar’s arpeggios to find the rhythm.
-More and more percussion emerges as the song progresses, but it’s subtle, downplayed to a support role, and by the time it’s introduced, the ear has already latched onto the guitars as the lead rhythm.
-It’s a rule-breaking, inverted relationship with the acoustic guitars establishing the rhythm and the drums bolstering and accentuating it.
-The musical memes we know prime us to expect the opposite.
+With no other indications of tempo, the ear learns to lean on the guitar’s arpeggios to find the rhythm.
+More and more percussion emerges as the song progresses, but it’s downplayed, just supporting the cadence of the guitars, and by the time it’s introduced, the ear has already decided on the guitars as their primary source of rhythm.
+It’s a rule-breaking role-reversal, with the acoustic guitars establishing the rhythm and the drums bolstering it — the exact inverse of what our musical vocabulary primes us to expect.

 What you’re used to hearing do this does that, and what you expect to do that does this.
-“Holocene” redefines the prescribed “jobs” of each instrument, disorienting the audience and unanchoring them from the harbor of familiar reference points.
-Decontextualized and suddenly foreign, each sound defies assumption, demanding that your ears engage with that sound — and the larger whole it builds — on the level of immediate experience.
+“Holocene” redefines the prescribed “jobs” of each instrument, un-anchoring the audience from the harbor of familiarity.
+Decontextualized and suddenly foreign, every sound defies expectation, demanding that your ears engage with them — and the larger whole they comprise — on the level of immediate experience.

-In the same way that Vernon recontextualizes an acoustic guitar into a rhythm-keeper, or a brass section into a gentle bed of atmosphere, his lyrics describe the recontextualization of memories and our relation to them.
-The third verse mentions two Christmas memories — first, a hazy vignette of staying awake with his brother, trying to catch Santa Claus in the act.
-Vernon’s lyrics are more connotative than descriptive, mirroring the nature of old memories, their details sparse but emotions vividly intact, preserved in the mind like prehistoric geckos in amber.
+In the same way that Vernon recontextualizes an acoustic guitar into a rhythm-keeper, or a brass section into a gentle bed of ambiance, his lyrics describe the recontextualization of memories.
+The third verse mentions two Christmas memories — first, a hazy vignette of him and his brother, sneaking around late at night, hoping to catch Santa Claus in the act.
+Vernon’s lyrics are more connotative than descriptive, mirroring the nature of old memories.
+Their details are sparse but their meanings vividly intact, preserved in the mind like prehistoric geckos in amber.

-The second Christmas memory is of Vernon and his brother sneaking out to smoke weed (hell yeah): “We smoked the screen to make it what it was to be / Now to know it in my memory.”
+The second Christmas memory is of Vernon and his brother, sneaking around late at night, presumably smoking weed: “We smoked the screen to make it what it was to be / Now to know it in my memory.”
 Christmas itself changes here, morphing into “what it was to be” with a sense of inevitability.
 Christmas Eve means three very different things when you’re six, twelve, and eighteen.
 These two memories mark turning points in that changing significance, and in showing Vernon’s changing relationship to Christmas, they also show Vernon’s changes as a person.

-Recontextualization and redefinition are the approach of “Holocene”’s stunning, ethereal composition, the focus of its abstract, gestural lyricism, and the very nature of memories and identities themselves.
+Recontextualization and redefinition are the approach of “Holocene”’s stunning, ethereal composition and the focus of its abstract, often-inscrutable lyricism.
+They’re also the very nature of memories and identities themselves.
 Holocene illustrates the ever-changing ways in which our memories define us at the same time as who we are defines how we remember them.